The Emotional Pivot.

 It began as a question, not a platform.

 MenopauseDigest did not begin as a media company.
-It began while researching and writing The Good Husband's Guide to Menopause — a book intended to help partners understand what the women in their lives were going through.
+It began while researching and writing The Good Husband's Guide to Menopause — a book intended to help partners understand what the women in their lives were experiencing.

 That was the work.
 Understanding was the destination.